Orange, New Jersey: Early center of transportation

 Other notable firms in Orange were the Monroe Calculating Company, manufacturers of the adding machines of the same name, and the Bates Manufacturing Company, producers of office accessories such as staplers and stampers.

 The United States Radium Corporation refined ore and extracted the radium used to make luminous paint for dials and hands of watches and other indicators.
 Years later, the carcinogenic effects of this material became known, and the polluted site of the factory became a liability for the city.

-Famous residents and visitors
+Notable residents and visitors

 Orange has produced such notables as baseball's Monte Irvin and heavyweight boxer Tony Galento.
 Actor William Bendix lived and worked here for a short while.
 Presidents, presidential candidates, and governors visited.
 Orange held major celebrations for its 100th anniversary, and another when it turned 150.

 Late 20th century political and social changes

 Once a multi-ethnic, economically diverse city, Orange suffered indirectly from the 1967 riots in Newark (even though Newark and Orange do not share a border) and directly from the construction of Interstate 280 through the heart of the downtown area, triggering middle-class "white flight" from aging industrial towns to the new automobile suburbs being built in western Essex County and elsewhere.
 By the end of the 1970s, Orange had many of the urban ills normally associated with larger cities.
 However, the city still features many tree-lined streets with well-maintained homes.

 In 1982, citizens voted overwhelmingly to change the designation of Orange from a city to a township, thereby making it eligible for federal Revenue Sharing funds.
 In 1985, the State of New Jersey named Orange as a State Urban Enterprise Zone, creating tax breaks and investment incentives.